From the Diary of a Kitchen Goddess: Magical Miniature Fruit Tarts

 Planning the Party

-Over dinner, Esperanza and I planned our day.
+Over breakfast, Esperanza and I planned our day.
 We printed out invitations for the party, which would begin at 8:00 p.m.
 In our invitations, we invited the neighbors to send their children to us as soon as they could, so that they could help decorate and make some of the treats that would be served.
 A couple of items on the party menu were zesty fruit tarts and ambrosia salad.
 Esperanza delivered the invitations while I filled a giant glass jar with fresh well water and put some green tea bags in the water.
 Then I placed the jar out on my back patio for the sun to warm.

 Children Young and Old at Play